josephstreeter/Home_Assistant/README.md

 # Home Assistant Docker Compose Stack

 This repository contains a comprehensive Home Assistant smart home setup using Docker Compose.
-It orchestrates three main services: Home Assistant, Mosquitto (MQTT broker), and Zigbee2MQTT, along with complete automation dashboards, sensor monitoring, and CI/CD deployment workflows.
+It provides a streamlined Home Assistant installation with ZHA (Zigbee Home Automation) integration, complete automation dashboards, sensor monitoring, and CI/CD deployment workflows.
 The configuration is designed for reliability, maintainability, and ease of use.

 ## 🚀 Features

-- **Complete Home Assistant Stack**: Home Assistant, Mosquitto MQTT, and Zigbee2MQTT
+- **Home Assistant with ZHA**: Direct Zigbee device integration using ZHA
 - **Advanced Dashboard System**: System monitoring and automation control interfaces
 - **Smart Automations**: Sunset/sunrise lighting with vacation and auto-light controls
 - **Template Sensors**: Real-time monitoring of automation counts and system status